 In my last post, 3 Tips For Planning Your Sales Kickoff Meeting, I offered some ideas for properly planning your sales kickoff meeting.
-Here I offer five ideas for running your sales kickoff meeting.
+In this blog post, your sales people should be doing this at your kickoff meeting I offer five ideas for running your sales kickoff meeting.

 First of all, most people, ESPECIALLY SALES PEOPLE, do not like to sit in a chair and be

 lectured to all day long.
 Yet in all likelihood, the bulk of your sales kickoff meeting will be comprised of delivering company information, sales data and training materials and content.
 How you deliver this information and how your sales team consumes this information is critically important to the success or outcome of your 2014 sales kickoff meeting.
 Here are a Five tips and ideas to keep in mind.

 Make it Competitive.
 Sales people are competitive people by nature.
 Most love to win.
 Even more hate to lose.
 If you want to get them engaged and truly take ownership of your meeting theme or mantra, turn it into a competition.
 Yes, have a scoreboard.
 You can and should have individual exercises or tasks where team members compete against each other as well as team competition.
 For example, you might explain and demonstrate a new sales strategy.
 To get the team to apply the new strategy (and reinforce it) you can then ask each team member to perform a role play in front of the group (and a judge or team of judges) that requires the salesperson to apply the new sales strategy they were just taught.
 You can do a similar team exercise.
 Divide the team up into groups of three or four.
 Create a sales scenario where the each has to make a pitch or present a solution to a prospect account.
 The prospect account of course can be the team of judges.